Overcoming Imposed Cycling Limits

 “Shouldn’t you take it easy?”

-Sometimes those words come from friends or strangers.
-But more often — and more powerfully — they come from inside your own head.
+Sometimes those limits come from other people.
+But more often — and more dangerously — they come from inside your own head.

-That’s the voice that nearly kept me from the best rides of my life.
+That voice nearly kept me from the best rides of my life.

-The hardest cycling limits to overcome aren’t physical.
-They’re mental.
-And most of them were never real to begin with.
+The toughest limits in cycling aren’t physical.
+They’re mental — and most of them were never real in the first place.

 “I’m too old for that climb.”